fuse-box/fuse-box/docs/development/hmr.md

 You can add `hmr()` options to all of your bundles, however only the first defined will actually receive an `HMRPlugin` (FuseBox injects it automatically).
-It's important when dealing with [vendor bundles](/page/bundle#creating-vendors)
+It's important when dealing with vendor bundles.

-`HMRPlugin()` is an internal plugin which is being injected by FuseBox [Producer](/page/bundle#producer).
+`HMRPlugin()` is an internal plugin which is being injected by FuseBox producer.
 You will have corresponding modules bundled along with your project.
 Make sure to disable it when doing production builds, for example with vendor:

 ```js
 const vendor = fuse.bundle("vendor").instructions(`~ **/**.{ts,tsx}`);